Logan-Martin/Fan_Project_Engineering_2/README.md

  - Onshape or any cad website or software
  - A Laser cutting machine ( you can use any material for it, but we used acrylic sheets )
  - A 3d printer, but only if you want to make the motor mound. ( We just taped the motor onto a wall )
+ - To run the code at the very bottom of this GitHub, You will need Arduino Create's Web editor.
  - Time ( Took us a year or so, but could take you about an hour or two )